List of different packages, related to asynchronous I/O and

 Authorization and Authentication are a big deal for web development.
 Take OAuth, the most widely used protocol of authentication between services on the web.
-Such an simple idea, but with so many varying implementations (twitter, facebook, whatever…) and tricky parts in the details – it’s almost impossible to get right without a library.
-But authentication doesn’t end there, how do people authorize against your server?
-How do you authenticate?
-These are crates helping you to address authentication problems.
+Such a simple idea, but with so many varying implementations (twitter, facebook, whatever...) and tricky parts in the details – it's almost impossible to get right without a library.
+Luckily, these crates will help you address authentication problems.
+For hashing and algorithm crates, see: Cryptography

 The Webbrowser is the bastion, the holy grail of web development and one of the biggest projects in the Rust ecosystem focusses exactly on that.
 If Rust achieves to run a browser engine, be used to write server code while also being used as the frontend-development language within the browser, then it will truly be the language of the web like no other.